 This is my 100th post on GringoPotpourri.
-Over the past two years, I’ve tried my best to blog about a variety of topics.
+Over the past two years, I have tried my best to blog about a variety of topics.
 Mexico – where I lived for much of that time; California – where I lived before that; and Tennessee – where I live today.
 Movies – one of my greatest pastimes, particularly during the cold weather months; hiking – another great hobby, and something I hope to write about with increasing frequency in the future; photography – with me in front of the lens as well as behind it; even politics – though politics-lite is perhaps a better way to describe my occasional rants about issues like U.S. intervention in Syria and Sochi as a venue for the 2014 Winter Olympics.

 Why I Travel